Chapter 302A — Minnesota Business Corporation Act

 Filings Required for Conversion; Effective Date and Time

-Sets filing requirements and timing for when a conversion takes effect.
+Sets the filing requirements and effective timing for a conversion.
+After a plan of conversion is approved, the …

 302A.687